xmtp/XIPs/XIPs/xip-0-purpose-process.md

 Headers that permit lists must separate elements with commas.

-Headers requiring dates will always do so in the format of ISO 8601 (yyyy-mm-dd).
+Headers requiring dates will always do so in the format of ISO 8601 (YYYY-MM-DD).

 ### `author` header